squashql/squashql-showcase/README.md

 - A server (SpringBoot app) written in Java; under `src/`
 - A typescript command line application; under `ts/`.
 Read [TUTORIAL.md](./TUTORIAL.md) to understand how to use it.
-- A small Next.js web application; under `ui` to demonstrate all the features SquashQL can offer and how to start building your own application.
+- A small Next.js web application; under `ui/` to demonstrate all the features SquashQL can offer and how to start building your own application.

 ## Typescript tutorial